 ENGL 432 Middle English Literature (3) Study of Medieval English literature written from 1066 through the end of the fifteenth century, including the works of Chaucer and the Gawain-poet in the Middle-English language.
 No previous knowledge of Middle-English required.
-Prerequisites: ENGL 102 or ENGL 110 and ENGL 211.
+Prerequisites: ENGL 102 and ENGL 211.